-USAID Launches Two Programs
+USAID Launches Two Programs for Rural Economic Development

 The PRP and ARDI programs build upon current and previous initiatives of the Government of Armenia, the U.S. Government, andother organizations to foster the country’s broader development beyond capital Yerevan